Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Can I get business broadband at home?

-Yes.
-If you need more bandwidth at home and are willing to pay more for a business broadband plan, you can get connected at home.
+Probably.
+If you need more bandwidth at home and are willing to pay more for a business broadband plan, you could get connected at home.
+However, some providers require your business registration certificate when signing up.

 More guides on Finder